Please click the headings below for details of the home learning you ca expect from the school for your child:

 In the Summer term of Nursery, some children will be offered a reading scheme book.
 These will only be sent home if the child is completely secure within their phase 1 phonetical awareness.
 This means the child has a secure knowledge of rhyme, being able to recite a number of rhymes from memory, shows an awareness of print around them and can confidently orally blend and segment sounds in spoken words.

-Here's a document explaining how to log into Google Classroom for the first time and how to join the right class.
-Below is also a handy video by Mr. Adams explaining how Google Classroom works.
+See below document explaining how to log into Google Classroom for the first time and how to join the right class.

 Maths Fluency (that is the children's mastery of number facts like times tables, number bonds, and the four operations of addition, subtraction, multiplication and division) continues to be a focus at Heber.
 Below you can find every year group's 'Fluency Expectations for All' document.
 Supporting your child with these milestones will have a significant impact on their mathematical development.